sunhaiyong1978/CLFS-for-LoongArch/CLFS_For_LoongArch64-20210903_en.md

 EOF
 popd
 ```
     After the above steps are completed, a meson-cross.txt file will be generated in the ${BUILDDIR} directory.
-This file contains the name of the target architecture when compiling Systemd, the system, the tool chain commands used, and the compilation parameters, etc., so that in the next It is enough to quote this file in the configuration phase of.
+This file contains the name of the target architecture when compiling Systemd, the system, the toolchain commands used, and the compilation parameters, etc., so that in the next It is enough to quote this file in the configuration phase of.

     The following are the steps to configure and compile: